IanMalobaMwakha/learn-python/arithmethic-operators.md

 7
 ```

-Note: The multiplication is evaluated before the addition.
+Explanation: The multiplication is evaluated before the addition.

 ---